ramosvacca/graphToolbox/bioportapp/readme.md

 Open the config file and adjust the values.

+### SD
+user: your username
+password: your password
-isNewDatabase should be set to true if you are creating a new database.
+database: the database to work with isNewDatabase should be set to true if the above mentioned is a new database.

-The list of ontologies should be in python list format.
-You can load as many ontologies as you need.
+port: the port to connect with your stardog server

+### ONT
+list: python format list with the acronyms of the ontologies to download
+graphUriBase: the base URI (ex, urn:dev:, rdfal:develop:, stardog:context:urn:)

+### BP
+apikey: your Bioportal API key

-Be careful not to corrupt existing databases as it will load the triples in existing databases.
+Be careful not to corrupt an existing databases as it will load the triples without asking.